 The Commission seeks to employ the services of a suitably qualified and experienced individual for the position of DIRECTOR.

-The Director is responsible for providing strategic guidance and leadership to ensure the effective delivery of the Commission’s constitutional and statutory obligations.
+The Director is responsible for providing strategic guidance and leadership to ensure the effective delivery of the Commission’s strategic plan in line with constitutional and statutory obligations.
 The Director will build, maintain and enhance partnerships with a diverse range of stakeholders, both locally and internationally and secure compliance with the Paris Principles.Key Responsibilities

 Salary will be commensurate with qualifications and experience.
 This is a three (3) year contractual position which may be renewed at the Commission’s discretion.